 Use Herbal Teas/Tisanes to Blend

-Also, it is best to blend in 25% Camellia sinensis for the long term health of the Kombucha culture.
+If making an herbal blend, it is best to add in at least 25% Camellia sinensis for the long term health of the Kombucha culture.
 Alternatively, you could brew every fourth batch with real tea to reinvigorate the SCOBY.

 Sugar and caffeine content both reduce as the ferment continues.
 Brew for a longer cycle, then dilute with some juice if needed to cut the sour flavor.